Edited By : Amy Edel

 Roundup Lawsuits

 Bayer has faced Roundup lawsuits claiming glyphosate exposure caused their diagnoses of non-Hodgkin lymphoma.
-Bayer has agreed to pay billions of dollars to plaintiffs and Courts have combined thousands of cases into multidistrict litigation.
+Bayer has agreed to pay billions of dollars to plaintiffs, and courts have combined thousands of cases into multidistrict litigation.

 three icons representing filing a lawsuit